1.3 PHP MySQL Bridge Connection

 This section describes how to setup Bridge connection in Store Manager for PrestaShop.

-While working through bridge you must store your temporary data somewhere in the local database.
+While working through the bridge you must store your temporary data somewhere in the local database.
 Bridge.php is used only for two major operations - get data from a remote database and post data to that database.
-You must understand the difference between bridge connection and direct MySQL connection.
-Bridge.php is not a connection itself, actually, this is just a way to transfer data between remote and local machine and nothing else.
+You must understand the difference between a bridge connection and a direct MySQL connection.
+Bridge.php is not a connection itself, actually, this is just a way to transfer data between remote and local machines and nothing else.

 To configure PHP MySQL bridge connection, follow few steps: